PRECIOUS-Gold down more than 1 pct on Fed jitters, equities gain

 the outlook for U.S. monetary policy.

-in nearly a month - as its safe-haven appeal was reduced by the

-rise of U.S. equities on hopes that the Fed will maintain its
+reduced by the rise of U.S. equities on hopes that the Fed will

-current level of stimulus at the end of its Federal Open Market
+maintain its current level of stimulus at the end of its Open

 Traders are trying to anticipate the Fed's timetable for